AkashSinghaRoy/AkashSinghaRoy.github.io/README.md

 Welcome!

 I am a postdoctoral researcher in the number theory research group [UFOCLAN](https://www1.karlin.mff.cuni.cz/~kala/web/ufoclan) at Charles University, Prague.
 I completed my Ph.D. in Mathematics (August 2022-July 2025) at the [University of Georgia](https://www.math.uga.edu/) (UGA) under the direction of [Paul Pollack](https://pollack.uga.edu/). <!--I completed my undergraduate studies (August 2018-July 2021) at the Chennai Mathematical Institute, where I obtained a BSc.
 Honors in Mathematics and Computer Science.-->
 I got my BSc.
-Honors in Mathematics and Computer Science Chennai Mathematical Institute (August 2018-July 2021).
+Honors in Mathematics and Computer Science at the Chennai Mathematical Institute (August 2018-July 2021).

 ## Research Interests